On this page:

 Welcome to the Chemistry Department's Graduate Program at Wright State University, Dayton, Ohio!
 As faculty members, we look forward to working with you as you continue your education in the field of chemistry.
 You will find the graduate education experience at Wright State University an interesting and exciting transition from student to independent scientist.
 Graduate students begin this program by taking courses in Chemistry very much as they did as undergraduates.
 Upon the completion of this program, the student will present a thesis describing their own research, which contributes to the body of new knowledge in chemistry.
 Actually, the progress is not the simple progression that the foregoing statement might imply.
 This program takes approximately two years of hard work, and while you are taking courses, usually you will be serving as a teaching assistant for undergraduate courses.
 The experience and knowledge you obtain in this program will remain with you always.
 A productive chemist never loses the attitude of an inquiring student.

 The Department of Chemistry offers a research-based program of study in two dedicated Master of Science (M.S.) degree programs.
 The M.S. degree in Chemistry is available with research concentrations in the traditional areas of Analytical, Inorganic, Organic, and Physical & Theoretical Chemistry as well as in Environmental, Polymer & Materials and Bioorganic Synthetic Chemistry and in Chemical Education.
-The M.S. degree in Chemistry with a Concentration in Environmental Science requires additional coursework in interdisciplinary departments.

 In order to qualify for the Master of Science degree, candidates must fulfill the requirements of the Graduate School, complete 18 credit hours of course work and a minimum of 12 credit hours of thesis research, submit an acceptable thesis, and pass a written or an oral examination.
 Students will normally concentrate in one of the following areas: analytical, environmental, inorganic, organic, physical or polymer chemistry, or chemical education.